JKC-Codes/jkc-codes.github.io/site/Markup/posts/Eliminating Navigation Menu Flashes.md

 You can then use the checkbox solution from above to toggle the content by watching for an `open` attribute on the details element.

 ### No Collapsible Menu
+The rest of these solutions assume that a collapsible navigation menu is unavoidable but it's possible to not have a menu and eliminate the problem altogether.
+The only reason I have one in the first place is because the existing design wraps the text 2&ndash;3 lines deep.

+There's no reason I couldn't change the menu style to accomodate all the links.
+The icons could be removed and the text made smaller and/or I could be more selective of what links were in the header and move the leftover links into the footer.
+In fact, this is probably what I'll be doing when I get around to redesigning my site.

+Note that although horizontal scrolling is an option, it's not one that I recommend.
+Hidden options tend to be overlooked by users when other options are visible and it can be difficult to communicate that a row is scrollable.

+## Wrapping Up
+After eliminating doing nothing, closing the menu by default and using a `noscript` element because there were better alternatives, I was left with 4 options:

+1. No collapsible menu would have been the ideal choice but I don't have the design skills to do this quickly and make it look good.
+2. Using `details` and `summary` elements was my next favourite but I currently support Internet Explorer so it isn't possible.
+3. I decided against inline JavaScript simply because I hate making users download data that they don't have to.
+It's why I'm not a fan of "static sites" that use hydration.
+4. In the end I went with a checkbox input but I will definitely be using another more accessible method when I drop support for Internet Explorer in a redesign.

+As you can see, I didn't choose the best method on paper because there were other constraints limiting me.
+The choice came down to the least worse out of downloading extra JavaScript for all users or the menu being less accessible (but, importantly, still accessible) to specific users until JavaScript loaded.

+My [HTML](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Markup/_templates/_includes/header.html), [CSS/SASS](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Styles/site/_header.scss) and [JavaScript](https://github.com/JKC-Codes/jkc-codes.github.io/blob/76f9b0ba3cec59a5d86b5256e494c9548c284ca0/site/Scripts/site.js) files are available at [GitHub](https://github.com/JKC-Codes/jkc-codes.github.io/tree/76f9b0ba3cec59a5d86b5256e494c9548c284ca0) if you're interested but when implementing your own solution please think through your own options and make your own decisions that are best for you and your users.